The membership problem for constant-sized quantum correlations is undecidable: Introduction

 This result shows that the undecidability of membership in $C_{qa}$ and $C_{qc}$ is not only a consequence of varying the size of the correlation, but is in fact embedded into the shape of a single set $C_t(n_A, n_B, m_A, m_B)$ for large enough $(n_A, n_B, m_A, m_B)$.
 As a practical consequence, the result shows that there is no description of the set $C_t(n_A,n_B,m_A,m_B)$ (e.g. by polynomial inequalities) that would allow us to decide membership in that set.

 As mentioned above, in this theorem $\mbK$ is the intersection $\overline{\Q} \cap \R$.
 However, the proof of this theorem does not rely on writing down very complicated elements of $\overline{\Q}$.
 In fact, $\mbK$ could be replaced with $\mbK_0 \cap \R$, where $\mbK_0$ is the subfield of $\overline{\Q}$ generated by roots of unity.
 In this way, the theorem is similar to the undecidability results for $(\Membership_{t,\mbK})$ that follow from \cite{slofstra2017,slofstra2019,coudron2019}.
-However, in those results, if the correlations are defined in terms of observables instead of measurements, then it is possible to take $\mbK = \Q$.
+However, in those results, if the correlations are defined in terms of observables (as in, for instance, the definition of quantum correlations in \cite{Tsirelson85}) instead of the standard approach using measurements, then it is possible to take $\mbK = \Q$.
 In our case, even if we work with correlations defined in terms of observables, we still need to use roots of unity.
 We also note that the correlations constructed in the proof of \cref{thm:mainintro} are synchronous (see \cref{def:synch_cor}), so \cref{thm:mainintro} holds for the subsets of synchronous correlations.